What is a digital identity?

 Users create digital identities with organizations such as banks, online retailers, electric companies, etc. To create digital identities, supporting digital documents must be provided.
 For example, Internet banking can require proof of address, age, even a social security number for those in the US.

 ‘Digital document’ at present refers to the scanned copy of an original document.
 The general problem with such a digital document is that the data is unorganized—it requires manual intervention to extract the relevant details.
 Such digital documents can be easily forged or morphed, which still makes the digital medium unreliable.
-For example, John provides the scanned copy of driving license as proof of age to his bank.
+For example, John provides the scanned copy of the driving license as proof of age to his bank.
 But in order to extract the necessary information from the scanned document, someone has to manually read the license to verify John’s age.
-There could also be a possibility that the scanned document could have been forged, as the bank did not cross verify it with the authority which provided driving license to John.
+There could also be a possibility that the scanned document could have been forged, as the bank did not cross-verify it with the authority which provided a driving license to John.
 Hence to avoid these problems, a simple and secure solution must be devised and one such way is to create a common online identity system.

 However, assigning a common identity introduces its own set of problems.
 How will the identity be verified and who will verify it?
 Who is the identity provider?
 How safe will the details be when being shared by the identity issuer or identity verifier?

 Ideally, an individual’s common identity would be a database with complete user information including personal details, relationship details, financial details, etc. The sensitive nature of the user’s information—including fingerprints and iris scans—raises another set of questions such as: How will the details be shared with others?
 Can a user’s personal details be shared with others without the owner’s consent?